hashicorp/terraform-provider-aws/website/docs/r/quicksight_data_set.html.markdown

 In addition to all arguments above, the following attributes are exported:

 * `arn` - Amazon Resource Name (ARN) of the data set.
+* `id` - A comma-delimited string joining AWS account ID and data set ID.
 * `tags_all` - A map of tags assigned to the resource, including those inherited from the provider [`default_tags` configuration block](/docs/providers/aws/index.html#default_tags-configuration-block).

 ## Import

-A QuickSight data source can be imported using the AWS account ID, and data source ID name separated by a slash (`/`) e.g.,
+A QuickSight Data Set can be imported using the AWS account ID and data set ID name separated by a comma (`,`) e.g.,

 ```
-$ terraform import aws_quicksight_data_set.example 123456789123/my-data-set-id
+$ terraform import aws_quicksight_data_set.example 123456789012,example-id
 ```